Charleston airport soars past 4 million passengers for first time

 For January through November, nearly 13 percent more people traveled through the airport than during the same period last year, even with the runways closed for four days in January because of a snowstorm and three days in September as a hurricane loomed offshore.

-The airport director attributed the growth to more airlines offering more flights to more destinations.
+Airport director Paul Campbell attributed the growth to more airlines offering more flights to more destinations.

-“Our success is thanks to the continued support from our customers and from our airlines whose commitment to providing great destinations and expanded air service is unmatched,” said Paul Campbell, executive director and CEO of Charleston County Aviation Authority.

 “New airlines give our customers more choices for nonstop travel and help spur new passenger growth that benefits all our air carriers," he said.

 In November, just over 400,000 people flew in and out of the airport, pushing the count for the year to 4,124,370.
-The 2018 year-end total will be available next month.
+The year-end total for 2018 will be available next month.
 Last year, more than 326,000 people traveled through the terminal in December.

 The airport just missed the 4 million mark by about 12,000 passengers in 2017.